nats-io/k8s/helm/charts/nats/README.md

 ### Using LoadBalancers

-In case of using a load balancer for external access, it is recommended to disable no advertise so that internal ips from the NATS Servers are not advertised to the clients connecting through the load balancer.
+In case of using a load balancer for external access, it is recommended to disable advertise so that internal ips from the NATS Servers are not advertised to the clients connecting through the load balancer.